The influenza vaccines are available now and are suitable from age 6 months and up.

 It is safe to have an influenza vaccination on the same day as a Covid-19 vaccination.

 Influenza is a serious infection, with a long list of potential side effects which go up to and include death.
-Influenza vaccination, along with general hygiene measures (cover your mouth when you cough, wash your hands, keep your distance, avoid contact with sick people and large crowds, wear a mask, stay home when you're sick) reduces significantly the risk to individuals and hence to our community.
+Influenza vaccination, along with general hygiene measures (cover your mouth when you cough, wash your hands, keep your distance, avoid contact with sick people and large crowds, wear a mask, stay home when you're sick) reduces significantly the risk to individuals and hence to the community.

 Yes.